truera/trulens/docs/trulens_eval/getting_started/dashboard/index.md

         trulens_st.trulens_trace(record=record)
     ```

-Last, we can also display the TruLens leaderboard using the [trulens_leaderboard][trulens_eval.streamlit.trulens_leaderboard] from the _TruLens_ streamlit module to understand the aggregate performance across application versions.
+Last, we can also display the TruLens leaderboard using [trulens_leaderboard][trulens_eval.streamlit.trulens_leaderboard] from the _TruLens_ streamlit module to understand the aggregate performance across application versions.

 !!! example "Display the application leaderboard"